Fabry disease occurs when the body lacks enzymes needed to break down a glycolipid.

-There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In many hereditary metabolic disorders, usually two copies of the abnormal gene are necessary for the disorder to occur, so an affected child inherited the abnormal gene from both parents.
 (Often neither parent has the disorder.)
 Some hereditary metabolic disorders are X-linked X-Linked Recessive Disorders , which means, for boys, inheriting only one copy of the abnormal gene can cause the disorder.
 (See also Overview of Hereditary Metabolic Disorders Overview of Hereditary Metabolic Disorders Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more .)

 Sphingolipidoses occur when people do not have the enzymes needed to break down (metabolize) sphingolipids, which are compounds that protect the cell surface and serve certain functions in the cells.
 There are many types of sphingolipidoses besides Fabry disease:

 In Fabry disease, a glycolipid, which is a product of fat metabolism, accumulates in tissues.
 The enzyme needed to breakdown the glycolipid, called alpha-galactosidase A, does not work correctly.
-Because the defective gene for this rare inherited disorder is carried on the X chromosome, the full-blown disease occurs only in boys (see X-Linked Inheritance X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more ).
+Because the defective gene for this rare inherited disorder is carried on the X chromosome, the full-blown disease occurs only in boys (see X-Linked Inheritance X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more ).
 Because girls have two X chromosomes, affected girls may have symptoms but do not develop full-blown Fabry disease.